 Single-end and paired-end reads can be uploaded in FASTQ or SRA format.
 For FASTQ files, please ensure that your filename ends with the .fastq, .fnq, or .fq file extension.
 SRA files should have an extension of .sra.
 The uploader also accepts compressed files in these formats: .zip, .gz, .bz2, .tar.gz, .tar.bz2.

 Files can be uploaded into your KBase staging area from your local computer or directly from a publicly accessible FTP or HTTP URL.

 For this example, we will assume that you have a local copy of the RNA transcripts of the sample SRR228087 from GenBank.
-This is a Single-End file from Illumina sequencing.
+This is a single-end library from Illumina sequencing.
 Instructions for obtaining a local copy of data from the GenBank SRA with their sratoolkit are available here and here.
 Other methods for obtaining the data will vary from one data provider to the next.

-Once the file is on your computer, open the new Import tab in the Data Slideout and drag the single-end reads file into your Staging area.
+Once the file is on your computer, open the new Import tab in the Data Slideout and drag the single-end library into your Staging area.

 Open the pulldown menu to the right of the filename in your staging area and select “FASTQ Reads”:

 Now click the import icon (up arrow) to the right of “FASTQ Read”.
 The data slideout will close and an app called “Import FASTQ/SRA File as Reads from Staging Area” will be added to your Narrative.